RombinatoR/01.Network/README.md

 - One that drives the incoming traffic to 192.168.1.0/24 through the interface g/0/0 (192.168.1.1/24)
 - One that drives the exiting traffic through the interface g/0/1.
 In practice, it'll just be a route to 0.0.0.0/0; the default route.

+Router0 is connected to "Cloud0" that just schematizes the outer world.
+With the setup as described above, any packet that is not destined to inside the network, will be sent outwards.